-I’ve not spent a lot of time in Sisaket, Thailand, maybe a month or so total.
+I’ve not spent a lot of time in Sisaket, Thailand, maybe a 4-5 months or so, in total.
 Sisaket is a province and a town.
 The town is located west of Ubon Ratchathani in the Isaan area of Thailand.
 “Isaan” is what the northeast area of the Thailand is known as.

 In the summers the temperature is blistering hot.
 The Songkran Water Throwing festival is seriously appreciated during this time.
 They should throw water for all of April, May and June because it is like a desert during these months.
 Even on into July and August you don’t want to leave your flip-flop sandals at the outside of a temple you’re visiting because if you need to walk across the ground that has been brightly lit by the sun for a couple hours you’re going to be dancing your way towards some shade in a hurry!
 In the winters it can be COLD.
 Riding the motorbike in Isaan after 10pm on a winter’s night can get below the freezing point with the windchill.
 Frequently during the winters at night it’s possible to breath out fog.

 Sisaket town is smaller than Ubon Ratchathani and doesn’t have near as many shopping outlets available.
 There is one small mall in town called, “Soon Heng” with a supermarket, theaters, bookstore, KFC chicken, and MD’s Sukiyaki (like MK’s), a coffee shop and a donut shop, plenty of karaoke booths, a place for kids to play and a small food court.